-If you want to create beautiful gifts and legacies for your friends and family, this is an amazing and creative habit to take up.
+If you want to create beautiful gifts and legacies for your friends and family, this is an amazing and creative practice to take up.

 Again, there are so many tutorials online to help you create the most amazing photographs with your phone.

 Just set aside some time to do your research, and once you have a few new skills under your belt, take your camera/phone out for some experimentation.

 If you find you love photography, then you may decide to invest in a better camera down the road.